 The following information was obtained from the American Red Cross.
 It is intended as a guide at OTC to be used in the event of an emergency involving chemical contamination in the atmosphere.

-In the event hazardous materials such as chemical, biological or radiological materials are released into the atmosphere, government emergency preparedness agencies may request OTC to Shelter-in-Place.
+In the event hazardous materials such as chemical, biological or radiological materials are released into the atmosphere, government emergency preparedness agencies may request OTC to shelter-in-place.
 This is a precaution aimed to keep people safe while remaining indoors.
 Shelter-in-Place means selecting interior rooms and hallways with no or few windows and taking refuge there.
 If there is a possibility of an outside explosion, rooms with windows should not be used.
-Interior rooms above ground level are the best shelters because certain contaminants may be heavier than air; these would settle at ground level and could leak into ground level floors.
-Emergency information will be provided in the event of an atmosphere contamination by administration and OTC Safety/Security department.
+Interior rooms above ground level are the best shelters because certain contaminants may be heavier than air, as these would settle at ground level and could leak into ground level floors.
+Emergency information will be provided in the event of an atmosphere contamination by administration and OTC Safety and Security department.